RiceD2KLab/HFD_F21/README.md

 This is our repository that contains the code for our capstone project: <br /> **Analyzing Fire Inspections for the Houston Fire Department**

-STATUS: We are currently in the process of data cleaning and exploratory data analysis.

 DISCLAIMER: The Houston Fire Department data is private and cannot be posted to a public repository.
 In order to run our files and generate diagrams based on the dataset we were given, please locate and download the files `Address_&_Violation_Records_data 2020.csv` and `Address_&_Violation_Records_data 2021.csv`.

 ## Steps to Run our Python Code